 There aren’t many things that almost everyone in the world can agree on.
-But if you ask anyone from Paris to Tokyo to the Twin Cities, they’ll probably all agree on one thing: 2020 was a challenging year.
-As we deck the halls and hang our stockings by the fireplace this holiday season, most of us are looking forward to ringing in a brand new year like never before.
+But if you ask anyone from around the Twin Cities, they’ll probably all agree on one thing: a new year is a great opportunity to make goals and plans. was a challenging year.
+Most people in the area can also agree that winters here aren’t mild.

 Good Housekeeping Recommendations